 Serbia’s investment visa program also allows foreign nationals to establish a legal entity to obtain a Serbian residence permit.
 Like real estate investment, there is no minimum investment threshold legal entities must meet for investors to qualify for a residence permit.

-While there is no Serbia citizenship by investment program, after three years with a residence permit and three years for permanent residency, permit holders may be eligible to apply for Serbian citizenship by naturalization.
+While there is no Serbia citizenship by investment program, after three years with a Serbia Residence Permit and three years of permanent residency, permit holders may be eligible to apply for Serbian citizenship by naturalization.

 How Can Global Citizen Solutions Help You?